inmotionsoftware/ims-cpp-code-challenge/PART2.md

 We need to continue our experiement for several more generations.
 Can you simulate the genes after `40 generations`?

-In the previous example, the most common element is `F` (occurring 2256478763324 times) and the least common element is `J` (occurring 53927705034 times); subtracting these produces `2202551058290`.
+With the sample data, the most common element is `F` (occurring 2256478763324 times) and the least common element is `J` (occurring 53927705034 times); subtracting these produces `2202551058290`.

 ## Input Data